Apply for Housing: FAQ

 Will I be able to complete the contract if I do not make the prepayment?

 No. You will not be able to proceed with the application until payment is made.
+Please be sure to have payment ready at the time that you start the application.
 The prepayment cannot be added as a charge to your student account.
-Be sure that you do not have a financial hold on your student account.
-Do be sure to have payment ready at the time that you start the application.
+Be sure that you do not have a hold on your student account.
+If you have a hold for an overdue balance, you will not be able to access the application until 24 hours after the balance due has been paid.

 In what instances would someone not be eligible to return to their same room/suite?

-Students who currently live in Phelps or Putnam are not eligible to return as those halls are for new incoming freshmen only.
-Students who are in RA suites in Buell, Downing, Best, and the Village are not eligible to return to their current room as often those suites change to accommodate the gender of the RA that is assigned.
+Students who currently live in Phelps, Putnam, and E & F of the Village, and Hill Hall are not eligible to return as those halls are for new incoming freshmen only.
+Students who are in RA suites in Buell, Downing, Best, and the Village are not eligible to return to their current room as those suites change to accommodate the gender of the RA that is hired for that floor.
 RAs also have the option of selecting their own roommates.
 Some halls (Best, Downing, and the Village) have minimum GPA requirements.
-Best Hall requires a 3.3 overall gpa and the Village requires a 2.5 overall gpa.
 If a current resident does not meet the minimum GPA, they will not be able to return to that hall.

 Will I have a room to myself if I do not select a roommate?

 No. In designated double rooms, the open space will be available to anyone looking for a space.
-The Housing & Residence Life Office reserves the right to consolidate the room assignment of a returning resident who places themselves into an open double room without a roommate during the assignment process.
-If consolidation is necessary, you will remain in the hall which you selected and will be notified of your new assignment at a later date.
-For this reason we highly encourage students to search for a roommate in rooms where students have already assigned themselves.
-You will be able to read their profile before placing yourself into the room.
+The Housing & Residence Life Office reserves the right to consolidate the assignment of a returning resident who places themselves into an open double room without a roommate.
+For this reason we highly encourage students to search for a roommate utilizing the Roommate Search option to ensure compatibility.

 Can I select a single room?